March 13th, 2026

 Israel is complicated.

-The population here is incredibly diverse — Jewish, Muslim, Christian, secular, religious — people from dozens of nations who now call this land home.
+The population here is incredibly diverse — Jews, Arabs, Muslim, Christian, secular, religious — people from dozens of nations who now call this land home.

 Living together isn’t always simple.